March 8, 2018

 Associate Director, Director of the Charles and Jane Pak Center of Mineral Metabolism and Clinical Research

-Naim Maalouf, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Naim Maalouf, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
 He specializes in the medical evaluation and management of kidney stones, parathyroid disorders, osteoporosis, bone health in breast cancer, and other mineral metabolism disorders.

 He is the Associate Director of UT Southwestern’s Center for Mineral Metabolism and Clinical Research.